unazed/python-micro--optimizations/README.md

 **CONCLUSION:**

 `seq.copy()`, for all sequences with magnitudes below 544, will be second fastest to `seq[:]` and the slowest method will be `list(seq)`; however, for all sequences with a bigger magnitude, `list(seq)` will be fastest and both `seq[:]`and `seq.copy()` will have a seemingly random disparity.

+*NOTE:* Element size doesn't seem to affect the operations.